coder-decoder3/DataScientistBlog/README.md

 Age clearly affects programming language use and appeal.
 To give just a few of instances, the youngest responders are more likely to utilise HTML than JavaScript and prefer to learn Python to JavaScript.
 Additionally, the utilisation and appeal of C++ and C are stronger the younger the respondents.

+# Acknowledgement

+Credit should be given to the Udacity course for some  code ideas and to Kaggle/AirBnb for the data.
+Data licensing and other descriptive information can be found at the Kaggle link available here.
+Otherwise feel free to use the code here.